The Ultimate Guide: All you need to know to draw realistic eyes.

 Since the eyeball is round, you can draw rounded, fine shadows in both corners of the eye with the 4H and 2H pencils.
 In the outer corners of the eye, you can get a little darker, because there are lots of shadows being cast from the eyelids and eyelashes.

 The round eyeball lies in the socket of the eye and only its front part is visible between the eyelids.
 This is obvious, but when drawing, you can quickly forget this and run the risk of shading the eyeball like a ball instead of a round shape.

 Along the lower edge, you can leave free a fine accent in the form of white lines.
-This gives the eye a naturally moist appearance.
+This gives the eye a moist appearance.

 Next, draw shadows to the inner edge of the lower eyelid with a 2H pencil.
-Blend it softly into the rest of the eyelid.
+Blend it into the rest of the eyelid.

 Eyelids can be drawn in different shapes and you have to set different shadows depending on the shape.
-No matter which shape you choose, you can put fine wrinkles on the eyelid to convincingly draw the structure of the skin.
+No matter which shape you choose, you can put fine wrinkles on the eyelid to draw the structure of the skin.

 In the example, I am dealing with a double eyelid.
 If you also draw one, add dark soft shadows along the crease of the eyelid.